 The Waste Framework Directive & Existing Legislation

-Under the EU Registration, Evaluation, Authorisation and Restriction of Chemicals (REACH) Regulation, there is an obligation to make downstream users aware of products containing Substances of Very High Concern (SVHCs) above the 0.1 percent weight by weight (w/w) threshold.
-Under the new EU WFD, SVHC reporting obligations will expand.
+Under the EU Registration, Evaluation, Authorisation and Restriction of Chemicals (REACH) Regulation, there is an obligation to make downstream users aware of products containing substances of very high concern (SVHCs) above the 0.1 percent weight by weight (w/w) threshold.
+Under the new EU WFD, SVHC reporting obligations expand significantly.

 These expanding reporting obligations stem from a legal mandate under the EU WFD that compels the European Chemicals Agency (ECHA) to establish a central database of products containing hazardous substances.
 Reporting obligations for the SCIP database began on January 5, 2021.
 As a result, producers, assemblers, importers, and distributors of articles containing SVHCs above 0.1 percent w/w threshold have to collect more information on these items in addition to the data required under the REACH Regulation.